i-dream-of-ai/next-stripe-helper/README.md

    - `line_items` (required unless setup mode): An array of line items for the checkout.
    - `mode` (optional, default `subscription`): The mode of the checkout session (`subscription` or `payment`).
    - `customer` (optional): The Stripe customer ID.
 A new Customer will be created if no ID is provided.
+   - `client_reference_id` (optional): Your User ID.
+This ID is from your own DB, and is returned via webhook so you can use it to track the session and user in your app.
    - `additionalParams` (optional): Additional parameters can be found in the stripe api docs.

 ### Create Checkout Session for Saving Card